Open a Payment Channel to Enable an Inter-Exchange Network

 Along these lines, you should also decide approximately how often you want to add more XRP to the payment channel---for example, daily, every 4 hours, or every 15 minutes---and estimate the volume of XRP that you send to the payee exchange during that interval.
 You should fund the payment channel with enough to cover at least that much volume or the largest withdrawal that you want to process without delay, whichever is larger.
 For example, if you plan to refill the channel every 15 minutes, have an average volume of 50 XRP every 15 minutes, but occasionally send transfers of 10,000 XRP, you should supply the channel with at least 10,000 XRP.

 For withdrawals that are larger than the amount of XRP you have in the payment channel, you must process them specially.
 Either you can send large withdrawals as normal XRP payments, skipping the payment channel entirely, or you can first send a transaction to add the full withdrawal amount to the payment channel before creating claims for those.
 (See below for details on creating claims.)

-If either exchange has multiple hot accounts in the XRP Ledger, the two exchanges should each designate a specific hot account to use with the payment channel between them.
-Although there are other potentially viable configurations, this use case assumes a configuration with one payment channel connecting two exchanges.
+If either exchange has multiple hot accounts in the XRP Ledger, the two exchanges should each choose a specific hot account to use with the payment channel between them.
+Although there can be other configurations, this use case assumes one payment channel connecting two exchanges.
 This channel can serve all customers sending XRP from the payer exchange to the payee exchange.

 Since payment channels are unidirectional, you need a second channel in the opposite direction to send XRP from the payee exchange to the payer exchange.
 This second channel does not need to connect the exact same pair of hot accounts, but it is most convenient to do so.
 With two unidirectional channels, each exchange can use the XRP it redeems from its incoming channel to refill its outgoing channel.